tranminhanh1512/CS-330/README.md

 Next, push the Run code button to see the output.
 "Hello World!" will be printed in the terminal.
 #### d.
 Write comments in C++
 There are two ways to write comments in C++
-- Multiline comments: The /* (slash, asterisk) characters, followed by any sequence of characters (including new lines), followed by the */ characters.
+- Multiline comments: The /* (slash, asterisk) characters, followed by comments, ending with the */ characters.
-- Single-line comments: The // (two slashes) characters, followed by any sequence of characters.
+- Single-line comments: The // (two slashes) characters, followed by comments.

 ## III.
 Data types, Naming conventions, and Bindings
 ### 1. Keywords